 I forgot that when working on anything in a circle, you’ll have gaps between the items.
 So in hindsight, I should have wrapped the wreath form with burlap ribbon or something.
 I still think it turned out fine, but if you’re a perfectionist, you may be bugged.

-Apply a generous amount of hot glue (be careful…. it’s called a hot glue gun for a reason), then press a piece of corn into the glue and hold for a second.
+This will take more hot glue than you anticipate.
+Apply a generous amount (be careful…. it’s called a hot glue gun for a reason), then press a piece of corn into the glue and hold for a second.
 Repeat, working your way around.

 FYI – The Wilton cake boards make excellent craft mats.